-Matthew Scholz is Immusoft’s founder and Chief Technology Officer.
-He is a member of the board of directors and served as the company’s Chief Executive Officer from 2009 through 2017.
+Matthew Scholz is Immusoft’s founder and a member of the board of directors.
+He served as the company’s Chief Executive Officer from 2009 through 2017.

 With a background in computer security, Matthew’s initial concept for Immusoft’s core technology was based on using high speed cryptographic hardware to develop novel proteins to fight pathogens.
 In 2008, Matthew began conducting independent research in immunology and gene therapy and seeking input from some of the world’s top scientists.
 By 2009, he dramatically evolved the initial concept after conceiving how a research system developed by Nobel Laureate and former President of Caltech, David Baltimore, could be modified for a practical application: programming resting B cells to secrete therapeutic proteins.
 Matthew negotiated an exclusive license to the system, then developed and patented a way to improve its efficiency nearly seven-fold, thus making it clinically viable.
 This modified system is the core of Immusoft’s technology platform.

 Along the way, Matthew recruited a world-class team of scientists and biotech business experts to build Immusoft’s core technology and shape and drive the company.
 Immusoft’s extensive list of advisors includes experts in immunology, cell therapy, gene therapy, preclinical and clinical development, and CEOs of successful biotech companies.
 Matthew has also led Immusoft’s highly successful fundraising efforts.
 In March 2012, Immusoft was among the first to be awarded the Thiel Foundation’s Breakout Labs grant.
 The start-up has also received a grant from the National Institutes of Health and funds from private investors.
 In addition, Matthew has secured several valuable collaborations, including nearly $100k of work at no charge from academic labs during the company’s proof of concept stage.